Radke Martinez Regional Shoreline

 Radke Martinez Regional Shoreline (RMRS) is a regional park on the shoreline of Carquinez Strait in Martinez, located in northern Contra Costa County, California.
-Formerly known as the Martinez Regional Shoreline, it was renamed on December 6, 2016, in honor of the late Ted Radke and his late wife Kathy Radke.
+Formerly known as the Martinez Regional Shoreline, it was renamed on December 6, 2016, in honor of Ted Radke and his wife Kathy Radke.

 Features

 The park covers 343 acres, and is part of the East Bay Regional Park District (EBRPD) system.
 In the eastern section of the park there are group picnic areas, softball fields, bocce ball courts, and soccer fields.
 In the western section there are open lawns, small family picnic areas, ponds and creeks, and 3 mi of trails through the marsh and along the shoreline.

 Near the shore are the remains of Forester, a 1900 schooner.

 The 500 mi long San Francisco Bay Trail passes through the park.

 The Carquinez Strait Regional Shoreline continues to the west along Carquinez Strait, through Port Costa to Crockett and the Crockett Hills Regional Park.